 Pulmonary arterial hypertension:

-Pulmonary arterial hypertension: Mild to moderate (Child-Pugh class A or B): Initially, 20 mg once daily.
-Severe (Child-Pugh class C): Contraindicated.
+Mild to moderate (Child-Pugh class A or B): Initially, 20 mg once daily.
+Severe (Child-Pugh class C): Not recommended.

 May be taken with or without food.

 MI within the last 90 days, hypotension (<90/50 mmHg); vision loss in 1 eye due to non-arteritic anterior ischaemic optic neuropathy (NAION).
 When used for ED or BPH: Cardiac disease wherein sexual activity is inadvisable; unstable angina or angina during sexual activity, NYHA class ≥II heart failure in the last 6 months; uncontrolled arrhythmias, uncontrolled hypertension, stroke within the last 6 months.
 Concurrent use with any form of organic nitrate (regularly or intermittently), and guanylate cyclase stimulators (e.g. riociguat).